springernature/frontend-playbook/css/how-we-write-css.md

 <p class="u-text-center u-text-left@small">Center align until small breakpoint, then align left.</p>
 ```

-## Patterns vs Utilties vs Components
+## Components vs Utilties

-The key difference between patterns and utilties are that utilites should be purely structural and contain no child elements, whereas patterns can combine both structural and cosmetic rules, and can make use of child and descendent selectors.
+The key differences between components and utilties are that utilites should be purely structural and contain no child elements, whereas components can combine both structural and cosmetic rules, and can make use of child and descendent selectors.

-The difference between patterns and components is that components are often larger and can map to particular UI elements.
+Components can be large or small, and map to particular UI elements.
 Components will often require a distinct set of markup, and might have associated javascript.

-## A range of approaches
+## Classes vs Mixins

-Hopefully the methodology we have described allows for a range of approaches within our defined framework.
-By requiring that both utilities and patterns **all** have both a class and an associated `@mixin`, we are allowing elmements to be constructed by using a traditional OOCSS approach - by breaking stuff down into smaller shared design patterns, then using them by building up classes on html elements, or by using a more componentised approach that focuses more on creating UI components that make extensive use of mixins to build themselves within the SASS.
+By requiring that utilities have both a class and an associated `@mixin`, we are allowing simple UI elmements to be constructed by using a traditional OOCSS approach - by combining component and utility classes on html elements - or by using a more componentised approach that focuses on creating UI components that make extensive use of mixins.

-It is perfectly possible that some projects will make heavy use of the pattern layer combined with utility classes whilst being light on components, where as some projects don't have so many reuseable design patterns and instead make extensive use of mixins and the components layer.

 We can think of it like a spectrum with a class based OOCSS/utility approach at one end, and a componentised approach at the other, with all projects sitting somewhere along that spectrum.